facebookarchive/models/mask_rcnn_2go/README.md

 ## Acknowledgement

-Thanks a lot for the help from Carole-Jean Wu, Fei Sun, Yiming Wu and Yanghan Wang.
+Thanks a lot for the help from Carole-Jean Wu, Fei Sun, Yiming Wu, Yanghan Wang and Zhizhen Qin.